 St Stephen’s Green and a clutch of museums

-Behind the National Gallery you’ll find Merroir Square, where you can see Oscar Wilde’s statue and his house.
-Alternatively, enjoy The Little Museum of Dublin, which shares the story of this incredible capital city. (from €8 or free with Dublin Pass)
+Behind the National Gallery, you’ll find Merrion Square, where you can see Oscar Wilde’s statue and his house.
+Alternatively, enjoy The Little Museum of Dublin, which shares the story of this incredible capital city.
+Entrance costs from €13, and it’s included in your Dublin Go City Pass.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability